13 Global environmental change

 The timing of plant phenology events is determined by various biological and environmental drivers.
 As we discussed in Section 6.2, the way how these factors influence plant phenology varies between phenophases.

-Leaf senescence is also positively correlated with temperature.
-In the Northern Hemisphere, remote-sensing data has shown a positive correlation between EOS and temperature in more than 70% of the territory (Figure 13.6).
+Photoperiod is the primary driver of EOS.
+Reducing photoperiod when moving from summer to autumn, induces leaf senescence in many species.
+Temperature is a secondary driver of EOS.
+In the Northern Hemisphere, remote-sensing data has shown a positive correlation between EOS and temperature in more than 70% of the territory (Figure 13.6 a).
+However, temperature effects on EOS are weaker than on SOS due to photoperiod constraints.
 Plant phenology can also be influenced by water and nutrient availability, particularly in regions where these resources are limited.
-Partial correlations between precipitation and EOS were negative at high latitudes, but positive in dry regions, suggesting that higher water availability might delay autumn senescence (Figure 13.6).
+Partial correlations between precipitation and EOS were negative at high latitudes, but positive in dry regions, suggesting that higher water availability might delay autumn senescence (Figure 13.6 b).

 In addition to the environmental factors, the timing of the autumn senescence is also affected by the timing of spring phenology Figure 13.7.
 An earlier SOS in spring appears to induce an earlier EOS in autumn.
 The mechanism behind this pattern may be related to leaf longevity and cell aging (Lim, Kim, and Gil Nam 2007) but may also be associated with an increase in soil water loss earlier in the growing season inducing a premature defoliation due to drier soil conditions.